pulzze/autoflow-documentation/docs/ids/action-object-get/tooltip.md

-This action returns the value corresponding to the key value in the object.
+Extracts a value from an object by a given key